Tile Wainscoting for the Bathroom

 Wainscoting is a permanent type covering that you put on your wall – usually on the bottom part.

-This purpose of this covering is to protect your wall but it also looks really nice and is often a decor element in modern bathrooms.
+This purpose of this covering is to protect your wall from water damage but it also looks really nice, and is often a decor element in modern bathrooms.

 Wainscoting can be made of any material, but the most common in bathrooms are wood or tile.